-July and August have been busy months for Pump Aid and Beyond Water in Malawi.
+July and August have been busy months for Pump Aid and Beyond Water in Malawi, we had the pleasure of meeting the Minister of Agriculture.
 In addition to carrying out our work to increase access to reliable and convenient water, the Malawi team have been working with key figures in the Malawian government, focussing on the two key elements of our innovative social enterprise approach: community pump repair and maintenance service, and low cost pump sales.

 Last week, the Malawi team hosted Honourable Lobin Lowe MP, the Minister of Agriculture & Irrigation, for a visit to see some of our irrigation pumps in action and to witness first-hand the transformative impact they have on small scale farmers lives.